WHAT TO EXPECT ON KILIMANJARO

 We want you to be as comfortable as possible.
 Spend time at camp resting and exploring.
 You can also read, clean up, stretch, and nap.
 We will bring you a warm bowl of water each day to wash up.

-Make sure you are available for the daily health checks and evening briefings.
+Make sure you are available for the evening briefing.
 The guide will let you know when that will happen.
-During the briefing, the guide will tell you how much water to bring for the next day as well as what to have in your day pack.
+During the briefing, the guide will tell you how much water to bring for the next day as well as what to have in your daypack.
 They will discuss the day and how you are feeling and how much water you drank.
+During this time they will also perform the daily health check.
+They will record your your blood oxygen saturation levels and log the results.
+They will also ask several questions about how you are feeling.
+Let them know if anything is bothering you.

 After the briefing, spend time getting your clothing, snacks, and water prepared for the next day.